Irastris/UE4SigPatch/README.md

 ### Instructions:
 Download the compiled ASI from the [latest release](https://github.com/Irastris/UESigPatch/releases/latest), or clone the repository and compile the solution in Visual Studio 2022.
 To utilize, the ASI should be injected into supported Unreal games using an ASI injector, this repo recommends [Ultimate ASI Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader).

-### Supported Games [^1]:
+### Supported Games:
- - Asterigos: Curse of the Stars
+ - Asterigos: Curse of the Stars[^1]
- - Black Myth Wukong
+ - Black Myth Wukong [^1]
- - Bramble: The Mountain King
+ - Bramble: The Mountain King [^1]
+ - Dark Hours [^3]
  - DRAGON BALL Sparking!
-ZERO
+ZERO [^1]
- - Fast Food Simulator Prologue
+ - Fast Food Simulator Prologue [^1]
- - Harry Potter Quidditch Champions
+ - Harry Potter Quidditch Champions [^1]
- - inZOI Character Studio Demo
+ - inZOI Character Studio Demo [^1]
- - Mortal Kombat 1
+ - Mortal Kombat 1 [^1]
- - Sifu
+ - Sifu [^1]
- - Slackers - Carts of Glory
+ - Slackers - Carts of Glory [^2]

 ### Known Limitations:
 At this time, this new UESigPatch V2 has no wildcards for any of its AOBs.
 This means that any game updates which affect the executable are highly likely to result in UESigPatch needing an update as well.
 A solution for this is being researched.

-[^1]: The supported games list represents compatibility as it stood on December 1st, 2024.
-Any subsequent games updates may result in this list no longer being accurate.
+[^1]: Compatibility with this game was last checked on December 1st, 2024.
+Any subsequent updates that may have released since then may result in incompatibility.
+If this is the case, please open an issue.
+[^2]: Compatibility with this game was last checked on December 6th, 2024.
+Any subsequent updates that may have released since then may result in incompatibility.
+If this is the case, please open an issue.
+[^3]: Compatibility with this game was last checked on January 10th, 2025.
+Any subsequent updates that may have released since then may result in incompatibility.
+If this is the case, please open an issue.